anentropic/dirtyebay/README.md

 There is an official eBay Python SDK _which you should probably just use instead_:
 https://github.com/timotheus/ebaysdk-python

 They have a pretty nice interface and avoid using Suds and SOAP so memory usage is fine (~ 20MB on comparable calls).
-The trade-off is they don't make any use of the schema so deserialization is (neccessarily) best-effort and a bit crufty.
+The trade-off is they don't make any use of the schema so deserialization is (necessarily) best-effort and a bit crufty.

 ### Why make this then?